mlwrogers/cpaas-sandbox/docs/sms/terminateSMPP.md

 {: .text-blue-000 }

 ### Throughput
 Throughput is tailored to each customer’s requirement during our onboarding process.
-By default you will be able to submit a maximum of 50 (TPS) messages per second for each connected bind.
-If you have high volume requirements please discuss your specific requirements with your account manager.
+By default you will be able to submit a maximum of 50 messages per second for each connected bind (50 TPS).

+We support 4 binds per subAccount, therefor you have a total of 200 TPS across 4 binds for each configured subAccount.
+You can have multiple subAccounts.

+If you have high volume requirements and need to increase the number of configured subAccounts or the TPS for your subAccount/s please contact your account manager to discuss your requirements.

 ### PDUs
 The following PDUs are supported by 8x8 SMPP servers: